dmiller1623/movie-tracker/README.md

 * User can click and view any individual movie.
 * User can view additional movies by clicking 'View more' button.

+## Set Up

+Clone down and follow instructions for setting up [this backend](https://github.com/turingschool-examples/movie-tracker)

+Clone down this repo making sure it is next to (not inside) the backend directory

+Run `npm install` from the root directory

+Run `npm start` and visit localhost:3001 in your browser

+You can run tests with `npm test`

 ## Final Result
 ![initial layout](src/assets/initial_layout.gif)